Department of History,

 You’ll be taught through seminars and individual tutorials.

-Assessment is by bibliographical and source-based exercises, written papers, oral presentation, and a 15,000-word dissertation.
+Core assessment is through written papers, oral presentation, and a dissertation.

 - 1 year full-time